Leonte Răutu: Downfall and final years

-Around that time, Ceaușescu's austerity policy had caused a rift between Romania and the West, prompting the regime to fall back on a stricter application of Marxist-Leninism.
-In March 1981, communist potentate Gogu Rădulescu informed his friends that, as a result of this transition, Răutu "jumped up" in political importance.
-Later that year, Răutu's son-in-law Andrei Coler and his daughter Lena applied for emigration to the United States.
+Around that time, Răutu's son-in-law Andrei Coler and his daughter Lena applied for emigration to the United States.
 Reportedly, news of this unprecedented act infuriated Ceaușescu, who "was bedridden for four days on the advice of his doctors"; Răutu himself tried to underscore his loyalty by asking that his relatives' Romanian passports be "frozen".
 In retribution for the Colers' move, but also accused of not having fulfilled his own political tasks, Răutu was made to present his resignation from the party's central committee; he was also made to renounce his rectorate in August 1981.
+Officially, his demotion was effective on November 26, which was also the day on which Răutu was removed from the party's executive committee, alongside Virgil Trofin.
 Niculescu-Mizil, who had advanced to the party's central leadership, recalls his opposition to Răutu's removal, claiming to have personally reminded Ceaușescu that Răutu had fully supported him in 1964.
+On November 22, 1984, Răutu was also altogether eliminated from the central committee, with his employment being recorded as "publicist" for the final years of his life; he was also no longer presented as a candidate in the MAN elections of 1985.